Is Red Oak Good for Cutting Boards? (What You Need to Know)

 pouring linseed oil

-Tung and linseed oil are rather underrated choices.
+Tung and linseed oil are also underrated choices I’d recommend.
 They’re environmentally friendly and turns into plastic-like barrier when cured.
 Unlike non-drying, these dry oils become polymers that resist water penetrating your wood and eliminate stinking smell and toxic acid.

 Best Grain for a Red Oak Cutting Board